john7-dev2/Tour-and-Travels/README.md

 ---

-**Wanderia Travels** - Crafted with ❤️ for travelers who seek authentic experiences.
+**TravelPro Template** - Crafted with ❤️ for travel agencies and tour operators seeking a professional web presence.